johnbarnes-vi/haskell-project-env/README.md

 ## Usage

-1. From within the `create-haskell-project` directory, run:
+1. From within the `haskell-project-env` directory, run:

    ```bash
    create-haskell-project